dhui0226/pmb/README.md

-# Project Manager
+# Project Management Board

 A project board for managing tasks that utilizes the PERN stack.
 Users can customize boards to section off tasks based on their priority/nature.

 ## Motivation

-I started this project to satisfy my curiosity at behind the scenes of apps that I use such as Huntr
+I started this project to satisfy my curiosity at behind the scenes of apps that I use such as Huntr.

 ## Project Status